HarshitK2814/SIH-Hackathon/README.md

 ## 🎯 Project Goal & Impact

-The primary goal of RobCrop is to bridge the technology gap for farmers by providing an accessible, affordable, and accurate tool for crop health management.
+The primary goal of RoboCrop is to bridge the technology gap for farmers by providing an accessible, affordable, and accurate tool for crop health management.
 By enabling early disease detection, this project aims to:

 - **Reduce Crop Loss**: Help farmers save a significant portion of their yield that would otherwise be lost to disease.
 - **Optimize Pesticide Use**: Promote targeted treatment instead of broad, untargeted spraying, saving costs and reducing environmental impact.